 People have a problem with self-driving cars.

 The problem has nothing to do with driving the things, obviously.
 Nor is it related to buying an autonomous vehicle, as no fully self-driving cars have made it to market yet (though Teslas could be there soon).
+We all still have to go through the same process to be able to drive; get Driving lessons melbourne, pass the test and buy your first car.
+This isn’t going to change any time soon because of self-driving technology.

 No, the public’s problem with autonomous cars has little to do with the cars themselves and everything to do with loss–specifically, our loss of driving.
 People are dealing with the arrival of self-driving cars in the same the way they deal with grief, in five stages.